Create a Windows HostProcess Pod

 Before you begin

-This task guide is specific to Kubernetes v1.24.
-If you are not running Kubernetes v1.24, check the documentation for that version of Kubernetes.
+This task guide is specific to Kubernetes v1.28.
+If you are not running Kubernetes v1.28, check the documentation for that version of Kubernetes.

-- HostProcess containers require containerd 1.6 or higher container runtime.
+- HostProcess containers require containerd 1.6 or higher container runtime and containerd 1.7 is recommended.

 - HostProcess pods can only contain HostProcess containers.
 This is a current limitation of the Windows OS; non-privileged Windows containers cannot share a vNIC with the host IP namespace.